 A. Cumulative GPA of 2.5 or above.

-B. A grade of “C” or above for all of the 31 hours of nursing prerequisites.
+B. A grade of “C” or above for all nursing prerequisite credit hours.

 C. Applicants not born in the United States or in a country where English is the official language must document their English proficiency.
 An official score of 83 or higher on the iBT TOEFL exam is required.
 The exam must have been taken within the last two (2) calendar years.
 Only iBT TOEFL scores received directly from ETS or the UCA Testing Center will be accepted as valid.